Estimating Racial Disparities in Emergency General Surgery: Framework, Notation, and Assumptions

 \section{Framework, Notation, and Assumptions}

-There is a venerable tradition across health and the social sciences of quantifying between-group disparities, and in trying to understand the extent to which observable characteristics explain these differences.
+There is a long history across health and the social sciences of quantifying group level disparities, and in trying to understand the extent to which observable characteristics explain these differences \citep{Yu2023_decomp}.
 For overview discussions, see, among others: \citet{fortin2011decomposition} in economics, \citet{jackson2020meaningful} in health, and \citet{lundberg2021gap} in sociology.
 In this section, we review this approach as applied to racial disparities in EGS outcomes.
-Methodologically, our primary focus is on linear weighting estimators, which includes common approaches like regression and matching.
+Next, we outline notation and review a series of different estimands that can describe disparities.